 Prorealtime stoploss overfitting underfitting

-I will choose one of the green-circled values and restart an OOS backtest to see the performance of this trading system.
+I will choose one of the green-circled values and restart an OOS backtest to evaluate this trading system’s performance.
 However, I will also under-optimize the target before launching the backtest.

 Under-optimize the target position